 Some key factors to consider include:

-• Wind exposure: avoiding exposed ridges can dramatically improve comfort
+- Wind exposure: Avoiding overly exposed ridges can substantially improve comfort.

-Working with an architect early in the process can help identify these opportunities before committing to a purchase.
+Working with an architect early in the process can help identify these opportunities and risks before you commit to a purchase.

 Why Speaking to an Architect Before Buying Land Matters